US, Qatar reach agreement on subsidy spat with airlines

 The agreement will see state-owned Qatar Airways agree voluntarily to open up its accounting books, the individuals said.
 U.S. airlines say the company receives billions of dollars in government payments that leave them at a competitive disadvantage.
 Qatar will also make a loose commitment that the flag carrier won't launch flights to the United States from Europe or other non-Qatari cities, creating yet more competition for the U.S. airlines.

-The individuals briefed on the agreement demanded anonymity because they weren't authorized to discuss it ahead of a formal announcement, expected Tuesday when Secretary of State Rex Tillerson and Defense Secretary Jim Mattis meet with the visiting Qatari foreign and defense ministers.
+The individuals briefed on the agreement demanded anonymity because they weren't authorized to discuss it ahead of a formal announcement.

 Both sides of the dispute can claim the agreement as a victory — for very different reasons.